mate-academy/react_uber-eats/README.md

 Base API url: https://mate-uber-eats-api.herokuapp.com/api/v1/

-1. Hello!
+1. Hello man!
 Implement list of restaurants on the `Home` page
   - use `redux` to store data
   - use `redux-thunk` to handle async actions
   - create separate component for restaurant card